Navigating Annual Increases: Texas Property Tax Laws Explained

 In Texas, property values are assessed annually, and the appraisal districts evaluate properties as of January 1st of each tax year.
 This timeline affects when changes in market value or new exemptions will impact your tax bill.

-Once the appraisal district determines your property’s market value, they apply any applicable exemptions and caps to establish the assessed value, which is then used to calculate your property taxes for that year.
+Once the appraisal district determines your property’s market value, it applies any applicable exemptions and caps to establish the assessed value, which is then used to calculate your property taxes for that year.

 Factors Behind Tax Bill Changes

 Understanding what influences your property tax bill goes beyond just property values.
-Three key factors determine your final tax obligation:
+The following three factors determine your final tax obligation.

 Tax Rate Impact Analysis

 Local taxing units, such as school districts and cities, set tax rates based on their budget requirements.
-Each unit calculates how much revenue they need to provide essential public services like education, fire protection, and infrastructure maintenance.
+Each unit calculates how much revenue it needs to provide essential public services like education, fire protection, and infrastructure maintenance.

 If your property is assessed at $300,000 and the tax rate is 2.5%, your annual tax bill would be $7,500.
 Even if your property’s assessed value remains the same, changes in the tax rate can lead to fluctuations in your tax bill.